whisthq/whist/host-setup/README.md

 - Set the keypair permissions to owner-readonly by running `chmod 400 your-keypair.pem` and connect to your `ssh -i "your-keypair.pem" ubuntu@ec2-[your-instance-public-ipv4-with-hyphens].compute-1.amazonaws.com`.

-  - If you want to make connecting to your AWS instance easier, you can export an alias for the command in your `.zshrc`/`.bashrc`, depending on which shell you use, by adding `alias [your-alias]="ssh -i "[path-to-your-keypair.pem" ubuntu@ec2-[your-instance-public-ipv4].compute-1.amazonaws.com".
+  - If you want to make connecting to your AWS instance easier, you can export an alias for the command in your `.zshrc`/`.bashrc`, depending on which shell you use, by adding `alias [your-alias]="ssh -i "[path-to-your-keypair].pem" ubuntu@ec2-[your-instance-public-ipv4].compute-1.amazonaws.com"`.

+  - Alternatively, put the following in your .ssh/config file:

+        Host foo
+            Hostname        ec2-[your-instance-ip].compute-1.amazonaws.com
+            User            ubuntu
+            IdentityFile    [path-to-your-keypair].pem

+    and then you can both `ssh foo` and `scp bar foo:~`.

 - Run `sudo apt-get update` to refresh the packager manager, and run `sudo apt-get install awscli git`. **Note that all steps in below need to be run in the ubuntu userspace**.